WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 * The noise from technical variation is often quite low

 _Biological replicates: “true” biological variation_
-* From independent and distinct individual/cells/experiments e.g. growing up three batches of parasites, treating them all identically, extracting RNA from each and sequencing the three samples separately, cells that are grown separately, individual plant
+* From independent and distinct individual/cells/experiments e.g. growing up three batches of parasites, treating them all identically, extracting RNA from each and sequencing the three samples separately, cells that are grown separately (although, this is arguable for cell lines), individual plant

 _How many replicates to do?_
 * The number of replicate affect statistical power in identifying DE genes